thomasfriedrichs/pizza-parlor/README.md

 ---
 ### Installation Instructions
-1. Clone this repo: `git clone https://github.com/Usarneme/REPO URL`
+1. Clone this repo: `git clone https://github.com/thomasfriedrichs/pizza-parlor`
 2. Enter new directory `cd REPO DIR`
 3. Begin a web server in order to interact with and view index.html
-4. Open your browser and navigate to the webserver location (for example: localhost:8080)
+4. Drag and drop index.html into web browser
 ---
 ### Known Issues:
 1. NO KNOWN ISSUES